 As with many terrible horror movies, the individual behind this effort both wrote AND directed it.
 That said, there is actually a nice twist ending

 This is only partly found footage, so like Insidious the pseudo-realistic feel means the writers can use the usual cliches.
+For example, there is a power cut and everyone runs around with the camera providing the light.

 This is billed as This year's Sixth Sense .
 From that, one gets a sense of predictability.
 A supernatural thriller with a twist in the end?
-The same route has been ploughed by all four leading stars lately: Olsen's big break was the disappointing effort Haunted House , Murphy did Redeye , Weaver was in Cabin in the Woods , and (if you go back a few years) DeNiro was in Hide & Seek .
-If anything, this particular twist is … unforeseen despite being foreshadowed.
-But it is ultimately a bit unsatisfying.
-As if the whole thing really did not amount to much.
-The ending of Sixth Sense makes you re-interpret the entire film, and allows you to enjoy it on subsequent viewings.
-This effort ends on something of a non-sequitor.
+The same route has been ploughed by all four leading stars lately: Olsen's big break was the disappointing effort Silent House , Murphy did Redeye, Weaver was in Cabin in the Woods , and (if you go back a few years) DeNiro was in Hide & Seek .

 Our protagonist is Elizabeth Olsen - taller and more buxom than her sisters, and already being spoken of as a potential Oscar-winner.
 She, her dad and her uncle are fixing up their decrepit holiday home.
 The house has been targeted by local criminals in the past, so all the windows are boarded up.
 Combined with the fact the power is shorted out, and the sun is setting, means there is no light to speak of in the house.
 The lonely, remote house with no land-line or cell-phone coverage, plays the perfect venue for a suspense/horror film.
 It is a Cabin in the Woods.